CelineWW/Surfs-_Up_SQLite/README.md

 - **3 Differences between June and December Temperatures**
   - Highest and Lowest Temperature
-     - The highest and lowest temperature in June are 85.0°F and 64.0°F. The highest and lowest temperature in June are 83.0°F and 56.0°F. Highest temperature doesn't change too much.
-However, midnight in December is colder than in June.
+     - The highest and lowest temperature in June are 85.0°F and 64.0°F. The highest and lowest temperature in June are 83.0°F and 56.0°F. Lowest temperatrue in December is colder than in June.

   - Averager Temperature
-     - The average temperature in June is 74.9°F. The average temperature in December is 71.0°F. These are very mild temperture comparing to other cities in America.
-Even so, June is still slightly warmer than December in Oahu island.
+     - The average temperature in June is 74.9°F. The average temperature in December is 71.0°F. December is still slightly cooler than June in Oahu island.

   - Standard Deviation
     - Standard Deviation is 3.3 and 3.7 for June and December tempertures respectively.